charlierf/hands-on-ml-face-recognition/README.md

 - Accuracy dropped to ~5.9%.
 - The model began to predict only Class 0 (one of the minority classes).
-- The **learning curves were completely flat**, indicating that the model was not learning anything, even with many epochs:
+- The **learning curves were almost flat**, indicating that the model was not learning anything, even with many epochs:

   ![Training Curves (LFW - LR=0.00001)](assets/lfw_fail_curves1.png)